abendrothj/abendrothj/README.md

 * **`uutils/coreutils` (Open Source Contributor)**
   Contributor to the cross-platform Rust rewrite of the GNU coreutils.
 Recently mitigated OS-level TOCTOU (Time-of-Check to Time-of-Use) race conditions utilizing `openat` for secure directory traversal.

+* **wisp**
+  A zero-trust, agentless infrastructure dashboard for the terminal.
+Powered by Rust and Tailscale SSH.

 * **LAO (Local AI Orchestrator)**
   A commercial-grade, multi-modal AI execution engine written in Rust.
 Features a custom Directed Acyclic Graph (DAG) scheduler and a dynamic plugin architecture that loads compiled `.dylib`/`.so` C/C++ inference engines at runtime via FFI.